 Jerry Stewart, director of Eagle Couriers, told the Evening Times: “We’ve been fined before for parking in loading bays, despite the fact our bikes are classed as goods vehicles for insurance, so we’re disappointed the wardens have targeted us again.”

-The full article appeared in the Evening Times and was part of a PR strategy by the Holyrood Partnership, providers of dedicated PR advice in Scotland.
+The full article appeared in the Evening Times and was part of a PR strategy by the Holyrood PR, providers of dedicated PR advice in Scotland.

 Comments Off on Top lawyer joins Gilson Gray, host of top media coverage follows